wazuh/wazuh-documentation/source/getting-started/introduction.rst

 Installation types
 ------------------

-The Wazuh server and Elastic stack can be installed and operated in either of these five deployments:
+The Wazuh server and Elastic stack can be installed and operated in one of these five deployments:

 - All in one: the Wazuh server and Elastic Stack subsystems run on a single host.